What is a Chelsea Pensioner?

 The Soane Stable Yard is an all-new visitor attraction set in the historic grounds of the Royal Hospital Chelsea.

-Eminent architect Sir John Soane designed and built the new yard in 1814-17.
+Eminent architect Sir John Soane designed and built the new yard between 1814-17.
 It has been refurbished over the last three years thanks to a grant from the National Lottery Heritage Fund with support from other benefactors and charitable trusts.

 Our Pensioners